-- Establish 1.5% Neighborhood Affordability Solution targets.
+- Establish affordable infill housing develoment targets, such as the 1.5% Neighborhood Affordability Solution.
 Victoria’s population currently grows about 1.5% annually.
 To become more affordable and diverse we must increase our housing supply faster than that rate.
 A reasonable target is for residential neighborhoods to increase housing supply at least 1.5% annually.
 Most of these new houses should be moderately priced ($300,000-600,000), so they are initially affordable to middle-income households and becomes affordable to the lower-income households as they depreciate.

 - Remove barriers to the development of low- and moderated-priced infill housing, such as unjustified minimum parcel and unit sizes, limits on building heights, restrictions on multi-family housing and secondary suites, setback requirements, and unjustified fees and impact studies.

-- Increase allowable densities and heights.
-There are incremental ways to accommodate affordable infill.
-A good approach is to allow taller buildings and higher densities on corner and larger lots, to minimize impacts on neighbours.
-For example, Traditional Neighbourhoods that currently only allow two story homes should allow three stories on corner lots, plus one additional story for each 1,000 square meters (approximately 10,000 square feet, or a quarter acre), so a 1,000 square meter corner lot may be up to four stories, and a 2,000 square meter corner lot may be up to five stories.
+- Allow taller buildings and higher densities on corner and larger lots, which minimizes impacts on neighbours.
+For example, Traditional Neighbourhoods that currently only allow two-story homes should allow three stories on corner lots, plus one additional story for each 1,000 square meters (approximately 10,000 square feet, or a quarter acre), so a 600 square meter corner lot may be up to three stories, and a 1,000 square meter corner lot may be up to four stories.